RagnarB83/ash-documentation/docs/singlepoint.rst

 In a typical project, however, multiple calculations need to be performed.
 For example running the same single-point theory calculation on multiple fragments.

 You could of course easily write a for-loop for this purpose in ASH, making sure to define first charge and multiplicity for each fragment first.
-Here it is convenient to define the charge/mult for each fragment rather than the theory since the charge/mult is not always the same for all fragments.
-If ASH finds no charge/mult information in the Theory object it will search for information in the fragment instead.

 .. code-block:: python